Phone

 Question Answer

-What if I already paid in full?
-Payment does not waive your right to sue for defective work.
-Florida courts have consistently held that paying for defective work preserves the right to damages.
+Can I sue if I already paid the contractor in full?
+Yes.
+Payment does not waive your right to pursue defective work claims.
+Florida courts consistently hold that paying for bad work doesn’t mean you accepted it.

-Can I sue for emotional distress from construction defects?
-Generally no, unless the defect caused physical injury.
-Claims are typically limited to economic damages and property losses.
+Can I sue for emotional distress?
+Generally no. Florida construction defect claims are limited to economic damages and property losses unless a physical injury occurred.

 About Feinstein Law: Feinstein Law is a Fort Lauderdale-based litigation firm representing clients in construction disputes, real estate litigation, and business litigation throughout Broward, Miami-Dade, and Palm Beach counties.